Terristwj/Revente/README.md

 2. [JavaScript Game Tutorial](https://www.youtube.com/watch?v=yP5DKzriqXA)
 3. [How to deploy with Firebase Hosting](https://medium.com/@rachidsakara/how-to-deploy-vue-js-applications-with-firebase-hosting-40cfa7f724e4)
 4. [Cloud Firestore Database](https://firebase.google.com/docs/firestore)
+5. I forgot to keep track of the links - Terris

 Feel free to add more screenshots and shoutouts to your GitHub profiles, repositories, or any contributors who played a significant role in the project.
 Good luck with your portfolio piece!